 Saskatchewan is not all flat.
 Saskatchewan is not all fields.
 Saskatchewan is forest and muskeg, bogs and fens, sand dunes and sloughs, rocks and lakes, hills and coulees.
 Nature has blessed us with a full pallette of colours and textures, shadows and light … all stretching beneath the biggest canopy of sky anywhere.

 The WDM team working on the theatre project worked to capture that diversity, that immensity, that richness in the images we show in the Saskatchewan Theatre.
-Three unique presentations, accompanied by music created for Winning the Prairie Gamble, show the breath-taking grandeur of Saskatchewan.
+Three unique presentations, accompanied by music created for 100 Years of Saskatchewan History, show the breath-taking grandeur of Saskatchewan.

 The Saskatchewan Theatre is an elegant, intimate and welcoming space that invites visitors to view the province with new eyes.
 Authentic early 20th century theatre seating for 15, complete with ornate cast iron supports, are complemented by heavy velvet draperies and a decorative closed beam ceiling.